LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: file->perms()::integer

    These methods are used to set and get the permissions of the file.
-These operations are currently supported on UNIX based systems only.
+These operations are currently supported on UNIX-based systems only.

 Standard File Objects